OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/view_connections.rst

 ##################################

 The :code:`openmdao view_connections` command generates a table of connection information for all input and output variables in the model.
-This is documented on :ref:`openmdao view_connections <om-command-view_connections>`.
+For more in-depth documentation, see :ref:`openmdao view_connections <om-command-view_connections>`.

 View Connections from Script
 ############################